Assessment comparison

 - Levels of development for deeper self-awareness

-16 Personalities Results
+16 Personalities results

 Accessible & shareable- 4-letter type code (e.g. ENFP, ISTJ)